Is this your child's symptom?

 - Use a big square blanket and the "burrito-wrap" technique:

-- Step 1: Have the arms straight at the sides.
+- Step 1: have the arms inside and straight at the sides.

-- Caution: Stop swaddling when your baby shows signs of rolling over.
-Age limit: 4 months.
+- Caution: stop swaddling when your baby shows signs of rolling over.
+Age limit: 2 months.
+The startle reflex will most often be gone by this age.
+At 2 months, transfer to a sleep sack with the arms out.

 - Read the book (or view the DVD),"The Happiest Baby on the Block".
 Both products are authored by Dr. Harvey Karp.
 It is the best resource on how to calm fussy babies.